apache/beam/playground/get_your_code.md

 **TODO: NAMING, DIRECTORY STRUCTURE?**

-Snippets in Scala are not yet supported for by the workflows.
+Snippets in Scala are not yet supported for by that workflow.
 All existing Scala examples are added manually by the team.
 Please use other options to place your Scala snippets.

 #### 2. Add metadata

 Playground needs metadata to put a snippet to the database.
-These are stored as comments.
+These are stored as a comment block anywhere in the snippet.
 See [this](https://github.com/apache/beam/blob/3e080ff212d8ed7208c8486b515bb73c5d294475/examples/java/src/main/java/org/apache/beam/examples/MinimalWordCount.java#L20-L36) for an example.
 This comment block is cut from the text before putting it to the database and so is not visible to end users.
 The block is in the format of a YAML map.